-While the Statement of Net Position shows the financial position at year-end, the Statement of Revenues, Expenses, and Changes in Net Position provides information as to the results of operations of the District during the year.
-The District reported an increase in net position of \$1,317 thousand for the year ended June 30, 2020, as compared to an increase of \$1,270 thousand for the year ended June 30, 2019.
+While the Statement of Net Position shows the financial position at year-end, the Statement of Revenues, Expenses and Changes in Net Position provides information as to the results of operations of the District during the year.
+The District reported a decrease in net position of \$(824) thousand for the year ended June 30, 2021, as compared to an increase of \$1.3 million for the year ended June 30, 2020.
 The following is a summary of the change in the District's net position.